-In this guide we provide full details of all the board game cafes in the UK, including all the new cafes launching in 2016.
+In this guide we provide full details of all the board game cafes in the UK.
 We show you where to find them and what to expect, so you can be a part of this new board gaming cultural phenomenon.

 What is a board game cafe?

 There is a new, slightly geeky, sensation sweeping the nation, and that is board game cafes.
 In an increasingly digitalised, anonymous, automated age, people are seeking relief from the pixels and finding it in a place where they can chill out, have a drink and play some good old-fashioned board games.